AxiomOfChoices/Typst/Courses/Math 591 - Mathematical Logic/Course Notes.typ

   this sentence encodes exactly the statement of the theorem for polynomials of degree $<= d$.
 Hence by @thrm-lef_principle since these sentences are true in $hat(FF)_p$ then they are also true in $CC$.
 ]

-Coming back to quantifier elimination, we have an assortment of corollaries stemming from @prop_acf_qe
+Coming back to quantifier elimination, we have an assortment of corollaries stemming from @prop_acf_qe.
 #corollary(base: "heading")[
   Let $K < L$ both be algebraically closed fields, if $F(ov(x))$ is a system of polynomial equations and inequalities with coefficients from $K$ with a solution in $L$, then the system also has a solution in $K$.
 ]<cor-pol_equal>